 In Greater Chicago, we look forward to a warm spring and summer after our typically cold and windy winters that bring lots of snow and ice.

-The warm weather brings chances for enjoying outdoor activities like your backyard cookouts, relaxing with family and friends on the patio, and playing with your dog on the lawn.
+The warm weather brings opportunities for enjoying outdoor activities, such as backyard cookouts, relaxing with family and friends on the patio, and playing with your dog on the lawn.

-Typically, Greater Chicago temperatures begin to warm up in early April.
+Typically, temperatures in the Greater Chicago area begin to warm up in early April.

 So, sure, we enjoyed a milder winter than what we were used to, but does a warm winter harm the landscape?

-Let's talk about a warm winter’s effect on the landscape so you can pay attention to any signs you’re seeing out there and stay ahead of any potential problems.
+Let's discuss the impact of a warm winter on the landscape, so you can be aware of any signs you’re seeing and stay ahead of potential problems.

 Managing Common Warm-Winter Problems